 - 14.5 Before imposing disciplinary action, a department chair, dean, or provost will hold a disciplinary meeting with the Bargaining Unit Faculty Member to discuss the charge(s) against the Member and provide the Member with an opportunity to present his or her case. - 14.5.1 The Bargaining Unit Faculty Member shall be given the opportunity to be accompanied by an AAUP-WSU representative at the disciplinary meeting. - 14.5.2 Unless the Member and representatives from both the AAUP-WSU and the University agree to a shorter time, at least five (5) working days before the disciplinary meeting, the University shall notify both the Bargaining Unit Faculty Member and the AAUP-WSU of the specific charge(s) to be discussed at the meeting. - 14.5.3 If the matter is not disposed of by mutual agreement at the disciplinary meeting and the University decides to impose discipline more severe than a letter of reprimand, the University shall send the Bargaining Unit Faculty Member and the AAUP-WSU a written statement of the charges and the discipline imposed.
-Such statement will be signed by a provost. - 14.5.4 For serious or repeat offenses, discipline the University might impose includes but is not restricted to the following measures: required training (such as diversity or anger management); denial of summer teaching opportunities pursuant to Section 7.8.1; adjustments to the weights applied for annual evaluation pursuant to Section 11.2.6; paid suspension; unpaid suspension pursuant to Article 15; and termination pursuant to Article 15.
+Such statement will be signed by a provost. - 14.5.4 For serious or repeat offenses, discipline the University might impose includes but is not restricted to the following measures: required training (such as diversity or anger management); denial of summer teaching opportunities pursuant to Section 7.8.1; adjustments to the weights applied for annual evaluation pursuant to Section T11.2.6 or N11.2.6; paid suspension; unpaid suspension for up to three days pursuant to this Article 14, or longer unpaid suspension pursuant to Article T15 or N15 (The calculation of unpaid suspension days shall follow the formula used to calculate sick leave payout in Section 28.9.1); and termination pursuant to Article T15 or N15.
 The University will pay for the costs incurred the first time a Member is required to undergo training as a disciplinary measure.

-Article 15 Termination and Unpaid Suspension
+Article T15 (TET) Termination and Unpaid Suspension